brianAray/220516-Python-with-Automation/Week 1/day_1.md

 ### Questions
 - What is an identifier?
-- What are the best practices in naming one?
+- What are the best practices when naming one?

 ---
 ## Keywords